Dispatch

 • Common Themes

-• The game is frequently compared to Telltale Games in terms of format and storytelling, with players noting its similarity while also appreciating its fresh elements.
+• The game is frequently compared to classic Telltale games, with players appreciating its homage to the genre while introducing new elements.